Unfinished Justice: Zechariah Presley & Tony Green

 By: Jessica Szilagyi

 Jessica Szilagyi is a Statewide Contributor for AllOnGeorgia.com.
 She focuses primarily on state and local politics as well as agricultural news.
 She has a background in Political Science, with a focus in local government, and has a Master of Public Administration from the University of Georgia.
 She’s a “Like It Or Not” contributor for Fox5 in Atlanta and has two blogs of her own: The Perspicacious Conservative and “Hair Blowers to Lawn Mowers.”
-You can get updates on her articles and the Unfinished Justice series by subscribing to her newsletter.
+You can get updates on when the Unfinished Justice series will be available for purchase by subscribing to her newsletter.